23 passengers removed from cruise ship after brawls

-(CNN)Authorities have removed 23 passengers from a Carnival Cruise Line ship in Australia after a series of brawls, New South Wales police and Carnival said in statements.
+(CNN)Violent brawls and disruptive behavior on a 10-day Carnival Line cruise in the South Pacific led the ship to dock early so Australian police could remove a large family of 23 people.

-Cellphone video from the ship shows passengers tussling with each other, and with security officers, outside a nightclub and by a swimming pool amid shouting and screams from alarmed onlookers.
+Cellphone video from the ship shows passengers on the Carnival Legend tussling with each other and security officers amid shouting and screams from alarmed onlookers.

 The video also shows security officers kicking passengers after they were down on the floor.

-"One particular altercation in the nightclub began when the group physically attacked other guests.
-The actions seen on the video by our security team are not in line with our Carnival values and policies."
+However, the cruise line said, the "actions seen on the video by our security team are not in line with our Carnival values and policies."

-Police said they were told several men fought in the early morning hours Friday while the ship was about 220 kilometers (137 miles) off Jervis Bay.
-Security officers on the ship intervened and detained the men before notifying police, police said.

-"About 1.30 p.m.
-(Friday), six men and three teenage boys were removed from the ship at Twofold Bay, Eden," the police statement said.
-"A further 14 passengers, including women and children, also left the ship.
-The group were transported to Canberra where other travel arrangements were made."

 Carnival and police did not say what started the fights, how many people were hurt and whether any charges were filed.
 Both the police and the cruise line are conducting investigations.